675 Dead Horse Ranch Rd. — Cottonwood, AZ 86326 — 928-634-5283

 This gorgeous view of Tuzigoot National Monument was seen from Flycatcher Road leading to Tavasci Marsh.
-I consider Tuzigoot an absolute must-see in this area and I’ll be posting pictures of my visit soon.
+I consider Tuzigoot an absolute must-see in this area.

 I think the three lagoons were my favorite part of the park and I ended up walking around them several times during my stay.
 Lagoons in a desert environment were the first of a bunch of things that surprised me here.
 Swimming is not permitted and only row or paddle boats are allowed, so it was always peaceful and tranquil.